- Pro-Democrat website

 - “[Providing] positive coverage of Democrats who boldly call out Trump and aggressively work against him [and] hold him accountable.”

 - “Fighting outrage fatigue.”

-Shareblue reports that its website drew 162 million unique viewers during the second half of 2016 – a 50 percent increase over the preceding 6 months.
+In the aforementioned memo, Shareblue reported that its website had drawn 162 million unique viewers during the second half of 2016 – a 50 percent increase over the preceding 6 months.

 At the start of 2017, Shareblue set its operating budget for that year at $2 million – enough to pay for a staff of eighteen people, including six full-time content producers.
 The organization also planned to move as quickly as possible toward hiring an executive editor, bringing in a part-time producer to rebuild its video content program, hiring a digital manager to optimize its social media presence, and increasing its budget for freelance writers by 50 percent.

-Shareblue’s overarching objectives are to become “the go-to news outlet” for “grassroots Trump opponents” and “opposition leaders”; to force “Trump allies … to step down or change course due to news we push”; and to embolden Congressional Democrats to “take more aggressive positions against Trump.”
-Brock, for his part, says he hopes to build Shareblue into “the Breitbart of the left.”
+Shareblue’s overarching objectives, as spelled out in the 44-page memo, were to become “the go-to news outlet” for “grassroots Trump opponents” and “opposition leaders”; to force “Trump allies … to step down or change course due to news we push”; and to embolden Congressional Democrats to “take more aggressive positions against Trump.”
+Brock, for his part, said he hoped to build Shareblue into “the Breitbart of the left.”

 Around November 2019, Shareblue Media changed its name to The American Independent.